mevdschee/php-crud-api/README.md

   - Relation detection and filtering on foreign keys
   - Relation "transforms" for PHP and JavaScript
   - Binary fields supported with base64 encoding
+  - Callback functions to authorize on table and column level
+  - Callback functions to do sanitize and validate input

 ## Configuration